grigorye/Restaurants/README.md

 Another attempt to build something modularized/utilizing best practicies like dependency management/unit testing/modularization/around VIPER-like architecture.

+The app is supposed to show on the map restaurants around you, utlizing Foursquare API.

 # Modules

 There're a quite a few modules here.
 That's intentional.
 I tried to exploit modules, particularly, cocoapods, to avoid mixing unrelated things together.
 Cocoapods are cheap and quite solid instruments for module-level development nowadays.